zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 This section describes runtime configuration properties.

-**Follow these steps:**

 1. Open the file `zowe.yaml`.
 2. Configure the following properties:

    * **apiml.service.hostname**
    This property is used to set the API Gateway hostname.
 The value can be set by defining the `ZWE_haInstance_hostname` property in the `zowe.yaml` file.

    * **apiml.service.port**
    This property is used to set the API Gateway port.
 The value can be set by defining the `ZWE_configs_port` property in the `zowe.yaml` file.

    * **apiml.service.discoveryServiceUrls**
    This property specifies the Discovery Service URL used by the service to register to Eureka.
 The value can be set by defining the `ZWE_DISCOVERY_SERVICES_LIST` property in the `zowe.yaml` file.

    * **components.gateway.apiml.security.ssl.verifySslCertificatesOfServices**
    This parameter makes it possible to prevent server certificate validation.

      **Important!** Ensure that this parameter is set to `true` in production environments.
      Setting this parameter to `false` in production environments significantly degrades the overall security of the system.

    * **components.gateway.apiml.security.auth.zosmf.ServiceId**
    This parameter specifies the z/OSMF service id used as authentication provider.
 The service id is defined in the static definition of z/OSMF.
 The default value is `zosmf`.

    * **ZWE_configs_debug**
    This property can be used to unconditionally add active debug profiles.
 For more information, see the [Spring documentation](https://docs.spring.io/spring-boot/docs/1.2.0.M1/reference/html/boot-features-profiles.html#boot-features-adding-active-profiles).

    * **ZWE_configs_sslDebug**
    This property can be used to enable the SSL debugging.
 This property can also assist with determining what exactly is happening at the SSL layer.

      This property uses the `-Djavax.net.debug` Java parameter when starting the Gateway component.
 By setting `ZWE_configs_sslDebug` to `ssl`, all the SSL debugging is turned on.
 The `ZWE_configs_sslDebug` parameter also accepts other values that enables a different level of tracing.
 For more information, see the [IBM documentation](https://www.ibm.com/docs/en/sdk-java-technology/8?topic=troubleshooting-debugging-utilities).

      **Note:** This property can also be enabled for other API ML components.

    * **ZWE_configs_server_maxTotalConnections and ZWE_configs_server_maxConnectionsPerRoute**
    These two properties are used to set the number of concurrent connections.
 Further connection requests that put the number of connections over either of these limits are queued until an existing connection completes.
 The API Gateway is built on top of Apache HTTP components that require these two connection limits for concurrent requests.

-3. Restart Zowe&trade.
+3. Restart Zowe.

 ## SAF as an Authentication provider